Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Interpretations of

 A formula for the variance of $\hat{\bar{h}}_{n+1}$ can also be derived.
-Unfortunately, these computations seem to require repeated evaluations of multivariate Gaussian cdf and would not scale better than $\bigO(2^n)$ in any case.
-Even if some chains could be neglected as impossible (e.g.~those that lead outside the support of the prior density) or extremely unlikely based on the GP, the computations remain intractable in practice.
-Generating a sample path of $(\Btheta_{(0)},\ldots,\Btheta_{(n)})$ is more feasible as this requires essentially only iteratively generating GP sample paths but the resulting $\bigO(n^3)$ cost is still impractically large.
+Unfortunately, these computations seem to require repeated evaluations of multivariate Gaussian CDF and would not scale better than $\bigO(2^n)$ in any case.
+Even if some realisations could be neglected as impossible (e.g.~chains that lead outside the support of the prior density) or extremely unlikely based on the GP, the computations remain intractable.
+Generating a sample path of $(\Btheta_{(0)},\ldots,\Btheta_{(n)})$ is more feasible as this requires only an iterative generation of a GP sample path.
+The resulting $\bigO(n^3)$ cost still limits this approach to short chains only.
 GP approximations \citep[see e.g.][]{Wilson2020} could be used to bypass the cubic cost but we do not consider them here.

-The above process could also be approximated with a Markovian one by conditioning only on the previous sample point instead of all previous points.
-The transition probabilities would be